kingharrison/rules.rockdafloor/README.md

 * Power Move: No limitations
 * Freeze: Can have one point of contact
 * Acro: Acro up to one flip and two twists, in any combination

+### Out Of Level In Practice

+For coaches: out-of-level calls almost always come from three skill families—power moves, transitions, and some freezes.
+Here is what the Level lines mean on the floor.

+Power Moves:

+* Intro / Beginner - Essentially torso spins: booty spins and backspins.
+Anything spinning on hands, elbows, or head is out of level.
+* Intermediate - Every power move gets one revolution.
+Intent decides the edge cases: momentum carrying a headspin to a revolution and a half is fine; five controlled rotations without stopping is out of level.
+A clean stop resets the count—spin, freeze it, spin again, and each revolution is a new recognized move.
+* Advanced / Pro - Spin as much as you want.

+Transitions:

+* Intro / Beginner - Transitions stay in contact with the floor.
+Leaving the ground between positions is out of level.
+* Intermediate and up - Transitions can leave the ground.

+Freezes:

+* Intro / Beginner - Inverted freezes need 3 points of contact with the ground, max 2 stacks.
+* Intermediate - Inverted freezes can drop to 2 points of contact.
+* Advanced / Pro - Hold it on 1.

 ## Crew Showcase Routines And Battles